roboscienceorg/book/source/AdvFiltering/KalmanFilters.rst

 The :index:`Kalman Filter` has two stages.
 A predictive step based on the system dynamics and an update based on observations or measurements.

+The full Kalman Filter has the following objects to track:

 -  *Prediction*: :math:`\hat{x}_{k|k-1}`, :math:`P_{k|k-1}`

 -  *Update*: :math:`\hat{x}_{k|k}`, :math:`P_{k|k}`